Help provide local food, enhance an urban wildlife area and improve the space for the community! Please read all the info below before applying.

 We’re afraid not.
 Our staff will need to prepare for your visit to be sure you are well looked after and to be able to put your support to best use.

 We have an application process for our volunteer placements.
-This process involves collecting important information from you so that we can ensure that you have a safe and enjoyable time.
+This involves collecting important information from you to ensure you have a safe and enjoyable time.

 Is there a minimum time commitment?